AAEAC

 Most cars use lead-acid batteries for starting.
 These provide plenty of power while they’re in good condition, but they can fail suddenly.
 If your engine doesn’t start or struggles to crank, it’s probably an issue with the battery.

-You can diagnose a flat battery by turning the headlights on.
-If they’re dim, flickering or if they don’t come on at all, the battery is the likely culprit.
 It’s usually possible to jumpstart a car with a flat battery.
 If you aren’t confident with jumpstarting, we recommend calling roadside assistance or your mechanic for help.
 Improper jumpstarting can damage the computers that control your engine.

 If you have a set of jumper cables, you can jumpstart a car by: